Finns Want to Carve Trump’s Face on a Glacier

 There might not be space for the 45th American president’s likeness alongside some of his most immortal predecessors on Mount Rushmore, but a group of Finnish environmentalists say they want to fulfill Trump’s dream in a different way.

 Members of a Finnish NGO say they want to commission Project Trumpmore, a 115-foot-tall ice sculpture of Donald Trump’s face onto an arctic glacier inspired by the iconic South Dakota monument and Trump’s rejection of climate change and global warming.

 The monument, they say, will be a temporary – a physical, melting demonstration of climate change.

-“There are still people who ponder whether [global warming’s] a real issue,” said Nicolas Prieto, the chairman of the association Melting Ice, which is behind Project Trumpmore.
+“There are still people who ponder whether [global warming is] a real issue,” said Nicolas Prieto, the chairman of the association Melting Ice, the group behind Project Trumpmore.
 “We want to build the monument for all of us, so we can see how long the sculpture lasts before melting.
 Often people only believe something when they see it with their own eyes.”